DiagSet: a dataset for prostate cancer histopathological image classification: Results

 \subsection{Evaluation of the capabilities of a complete system in the scan-level diagnosis}

 In addition to evaluating the performance of the proposed methodology in the patch recognition task, we also considered the problem of predicting a final diagnosis for a complete WSI scan.
-We focused on \textit{the binary diagnosis}, that is classifying the scan as either cancerous or non-cancerous, with the possibility of abstaining from making the decision in uncertain cases, implying that either further confirmation by human histopathologist or scheduling IHC is necessary.
-We conducted our analysis on the DiagSet-B dataset, which consisted of 4,675 WSI scans with an associated binarized diagnosis made by a human histopathologist.
-We began by examining the distribution of percentage of tissue patches classified as cancerous by the ensemble of convolutional neural networks described in Section~\ref{sec:final-patch-rec}.
-This distribution was presented in Figure~\ref{fig:diag-acc}.
-As can be seen, there is a clear percentage cut-off, after which every scan in the considered dataset was diagnosed as cancerous by a human histopathologist, and it lies at about 13\% of tissue classified as cancerous by the considered ensemble.
+We focused on \textit{the binary diagnosis}, that is, classifying the scan as either cancerous or non-cancerous, with the possibility of abstaining from deciding uncertain cases, implying that either further confirmation by a human histopathologist or scheduling IHC is necessary.
+We analyzed the DiagSet-B dataset, which consisted of 4,675 WSI scans with an associated binarized diagnosis made by a human histopathologist.
+We began by examining the percentage distribution of tissue patches classified as cancerous by the ensemble of convolutional neural networks.
+This distribution is presented in Figure~\ref{fig:diag-acc}.
+As can be seen, there is a clear percentage cut-off, after which every scan in the considered dataset was diagnosed as cancerous by a human histopathologist, and about 13\% of tissue was classified as cancerous by the considered ensemble.
 However, such unambiguousness was not observed in the lower range of the detected cancerous tissue percentage.
-Still, regions in which one of the diagnosis dominated can be distinguished at around $(0, 2)$ and $(5, 13)$, indicating some discriminatory capabilities.
-Finally, neither of the diagnosis dominated in the $(2, 5)$ region, clearly indicating the need of abstaining from the diagnosis.
+Still, regions in which one of the diagnoses dominated can be distinguished at around $(0, 2)$ and $(5, 13)$, indicating some discriminatory capabilities.
+Finally, neither of the diagnoses dominated in the $(2, 5)$ region, clearly indicating the need of abstaining from the diagnoses.

-Based on the observed distribution we considered an approach for scan-level diagnosis described in Section~\ref{sec:meth}, which relied on the statistical distribution of predictions made for a given scan in the patch recognition task.
-To reiterate, the proposed approach was based on a simple decision-making rule using two parameters, lower threshold $T_L$, and upper threshold $T_U$, that based on the percentage of valid tissue patches (that is, all patches excluding BG class and scan background excluded during the initial segmentation step) of a given scan $p_c$, gave a diagnosis 'non-cancerous' if $p_c \leq T_L$, 'cancerous' if $p_c \geq T_U$, and abstained from making the decision if $T_L < p_c < T_U$
+Based on the observed distribution, we considered an approach for scan-level diagnosis, which relied on the statistical distribution of predictions made for a given scan in the patch recognition task.
+To reiterate, the proposed approach was based on a simple decision-making rule using two parameters, lower threshold $T_L$, and upper threshold $T_U$, based on the percentage of valid tissue patches (that is, all patches excluding BG class and scan background excluded during the initial segmentation step) of a given scan $p_c$, gave a diagnosis 'non-cancerous' if $p_c \leq T_L$, 'cancerous' if $p_c \geq T_U$, and abstained from making the decision if $T_L < p_c < T_U$.